RVCC-IDMX/unit-tests-template/README.md

 `npx jest js-basic-01.test.js`

+or inside the package.json it would be the same as:

+`"test": "jest js-basic-01.test.js"`

-By default, jest looks for files that end in test.js and will search folders to find those files.
+By default, jest looks for files that end in .test.js and will search folders to find those files.
 Your JavaScript files are in a folder call tests.

 So the above example tests the first file `tests/js-basic-01.test.js` and outputs the results to the console.